zackmeach/GridironLabs/docs/ui_panels.md

 # UI Panels Framework

-This project uses a reusable **Page → GridCanvas → PanelCard** pattern for building screens.
+This project uses a reusable **Page → GridCanvas → PanelChrome** pattern for building screens.

 ## Concepts

 - **Page (BasePage)**: owns the content region below the context bar.
 - **GridCanvas**: a 36-column grid used to place panels by `(col, row, col_span, row_span)`.
-- **PanelCard**: consistent panel chrome (title pinned top-left, link pinned top-right, and a white separator below).
-  - The header stack is strictly limited to Title and Link to ensure project-wide visual consistency.
+- **PanelChrome**: the forward-looking panel shell for page panels.
+  - Today it is a compatibility wrapper over the legacy `PanelCard` (no behavior/visual change).
+  - It exists so call sites can migrate now, while the OOTP-style slot-based bars (multi-row header + sort/section bars + footer) are implemented incrementally.

 - **GridOverlay**: an optional debug overlay for the grid canvas, controlled by a `GridOverlayConfig`.

 ## Create a new page

 1) Create a page class that inherits `BasePage`.
-2) Create `PanelCard` instances (or small panel subclasses).
+2) Create `PanelChrome` instances (or small panel subclasses).
 3) Place panels on the grid with `add_panel(...)`.

 Example: